k98kurz/micropycelium/readme.md

 This is a highly experimental project.
 To use this, the following steps need to be completed:

-1. Clone the micropycelium repo
-2. Clone the micropython repo
-3. Follow the instructions from [notes/build.md](https://github.com/k98kurz/micropycelium/blob/master/notes/build.md)
+1. Follow the instructions from [notes/build.md](https://github.com/k98kurz/micropycelium/blob/master/notes/build.md)
-4. Connect via tty serial to your device to get to a REPL or file management
+2. Connect via tty serial to your device to get to a REPL or file management
-5. Copy the main.py file from the devices directory to your device
+3. Copy the main.py file from the devices directory to your device
-6. Reset device, then hit "Enter" to get to the console prompt
+4. Reset device, then hit "Enter" to get to the console prompt

 This has not been tested on non-ESP32 devices, though expansion of support to more hardware platforms is an eventual goal of this project.